Querencia (album): Commercial performance

 Commercially, Querencia debuted at number 1 on the Gaon Retail Album Chart at 1 pm KST with 1518 sales in its first hour of tracking.
 In addition, all of the album tracks charted within the Top 100 of the notable South Korean streaming service, Bugs.
 The title track "Bicycle" also debuted at number 2 on streaming services Bugs and Genie.
-At the end of Querencia's first day, it sold 8921 copies in Korea, marking a new record for Chungha, beating out her Maxi Single by 4891 sales.
+At the end of Querencia's first day, it sold 8921 copies in Korea, marking a new record for Chung Ha, beating out her Maxi Single by 4891 sales.
 Upon release, Querencia reached the top three on the all-genre US iTunes sales chart, only behind Morgan Wallen's Dangerous: The Double Album and The Pretty Reckless' Death by Rock and Roll.
 On February 27, Querencia debuted and peaked at number 10 on the US Billboard World Albums chart and at number 5 on the Billboard Heatseekers Albums, making it her second entry on the latter.